 As a motion graphics designer, you're expected to be a composition prodigy, and of the many tools in this trade, masks reign supreme.
 Masks are an indispensable tool in After Effects.
 If you want to upgrade your work and keep up with the experts, this is one skill you certainly need to pick up.

-Adding an exciting animation behind an object can undoubtedly give an extra edge to an otherwise dull scene.
-And, to achieve this striking look, all you have to do is mask out the object from your composition and add graphics or text behind it.
+Adding an exciting animation behind an object can give an edge to an otherwise dull scene.
+To achieve this striking look, you must mask the object from your composition and add graphics or text behind it.

-So, today I'll introduce you to basic masking using the pen tool in After Effects and animating a path.
-So read on this masking in After Effects tutorial, boot up After Effects, and you'll be an expert in no time.
+So, today, we'll introduce you to basic Masking in After Effects and animating a path.
+So read on this masking in the After Effects tutorial, boot up After Effects, and you'll be an expert in no time.

 What is masking?

-Mask can be a path or an outline often used to modify layer effects and properties.
-Typically a mask in After Effect is a shape that hides or shows a specific area of a layer in your composition.
+A mask can be a path or an outline often used to modify layer effects and properties.
+Typically, a mask in After Effects is a shape that hides or shows a specific area of a layer in your composition.

 You can use masking in After Effects to hide or reveal part of a layer or an object.
 Animations can begin with a mask over an object, such as text, and then slide out to reveal the object.
 Alternatively, they can remain static on the frame to crop out any unwanted elements.